5 majors that lead to helping careers

-Join one of the most high-impact learning environments and discover how your passion for social justice and empowering others can align for a future of making positive change.
-This major focuses on social justice, equality, anti-oppression, and enhancing human health and well-being.
-You will prepare for a variety of work in fields such as child and family wellbeing, mental health, school social work, corrections, and public policy/advocacy.
-Then you’ll experience hands-on learning in a local agency program or community setting.
+Turn your passion into action!
+Learn how to apply your determination to enhance social justice, and empower others, and foster positive change.
+This major focuses on equity, anti-oppression, and enhancing human health and well-being.
+You will prepare to make an impact in fields such as child and family well-being, mental health, school social work, criminal justice, and public policy/advocacy.
+You’ll gain real-world experience in a local agency or community setting through practice-based learning.

 A concentration allows you to specialize in a certain area within your major, offering a depth of information and hands-on experiences that you may not otherwise get.
 Many students in this major will concentrate in one area to work in a specific field after college, as well as find mentors and internships before they even graduate.

-Adding this concentration will get you a degree in social work, as well as the course requirements for becoming a Certified Addiction Technician (CAT) in the state of Colorado.
-You will be placed in an addictions treatment setting for the required field placement in social work.
+Support individuals experiencing addiction.
+Earn your degree in social work and meet the course requirements for becoming a Certified Addiction Technician (CAT) in the state of Colorado.
+You will apply your addictions counseling skills in a treatment setting for your practice-based learning placement in social work.

-Social Work graduates are employed in a variety of settings including social service agencies, schools, hospitals, clinics, institutions, community centers, public health, corrections, and group homes.
-You will have the opportunity to work with people of all ages and in a multitude of circumstances and settings, and allow you to explore career options.
-Internships are required, and allow you to apply what you’ve learned in the classroom Graduates of the program are eligible to apply for advanced standing in graduate programs.
+Social work graduates are employed in a variety of settings including social service agencies, schools, hospitals, clinics, institutions, community centers, public health, criminal justice, residential facilities, and more.
+You will have the opportunity to work with people in a multitude of circumstances and settings, allowing you to explore career options.
+Practice-based learning placements are required and allow you to apply what you’ve learned in the classroom.
+Graduates of the program are eligible to apply for advanced standing in the Master of Social Work program.

 For additional opportunities, please reach out to: